dialogic-godot/dialogic/README.md

    - Choice
    - End Choice
    - Change Timeline
+ - You can now drag and drop events in a timeline
  - Made new icons for the editor tabs
  - Added some tooltips
  - Restructured the events node structure to add indentation